 Why we chose Kanban?

-When you are running purely an R&D process and there are no strict timelines, forecasting has no big value in short term and all you focus is the flow – Kanban system works magic.
-My personal favorite about Kanban is that it makes things visual, unpacks multitasking problems and blockers.
-Everyone in the engineering team loves whiteboard sessions, having our process and tasks as a virtual whiteboard is just a no-brainer.
+When you are running purely an R&D process and there are no strict timelines, forecasting has no big value in short term and all you focus on is the flow – the Kanban system works magic.
+My personal favorite about Kanban is that it makes things visual, and unpacks multitasking problems and blockers.
+Everyone in the engineering team loves whiteboard sessions, so having our process and tasks as a virtual whiteboard is just a no-brainer.
 Our workflow was quite simple, example below: